 - A. The Calibration Facility field will be filled.
-Select the drop-down menu to change your facility. - B. The Certificate Valid Until field must be set one day after the date contained in the Date Certified field. - C. Calibration Number and Calibration Type are unique values to your certificate. - D. If necessary, you can reset the heartbeat interval here to 10 minutes, 60 minutes, or 120 minutes.
-By default, this will be set to no change. - E. Choose the Save button before moving on.
+Select the drop-down menu to change your facility. - B. The Date Certified is the date of the calibration is made. - C. The Certificate Valid Until field must be set one day after the date contained in the Date Certified field. - D. Calibration Number and Calibration Type are unique values to your certificate. - E. The Heartbeat Interval Reset provides an opportunity to change the heartbeat rate.

+Choose the Save button before moving on.